maxalbert/bug_reports/mkdocs-awesome-pages-plugin/issue_16/README.md

     + Running the tests
 ```

-However, if you uncomment the plugin `mktheapidocs` in the file `mkdocs.yml`then the order of the toplevel sections will be wrong (in particular, "Tutorials" and "How-To Guides" will be reversed):
+4) Uncomment the `mktheapidocs` section in the file `mkdocs.yml`.
+Then reload the docs page in your browser.
+Check that there is an additional section called "Dummy python module" (with API docs for the dummy python module) and that the order of the toplevel sections is now wrong - in particular, "Tutorials" and "How-To Guides" are reversed:
 ```
 - Home
 - How-To Guides